 How to Practice Mindfulness in the Busy City

 Your city life is filled with energy and excitement.
 Streetscapes painted with fast-moving traffic, buskers who croon and strum loudly, crowds moving in unison to and from events, and your mind whirring with all the thoughts that make up your busy work and social life.
-You find ways to de-stress, from city escapes to taking a technology detox, but after some time your active (and often hectic life) goes back into high gear.
+You may find ways to de-stress, from city escapes to taking a technology detox, but after some time your active (and often hectic) life goes back into high gear.

-Do this now.
-Set aside reading this article for five seconds.
+Do this now: set aside reading this article for five seconds.
 For five seconds just pay attention to what is around you.
 Use your senses to take in your surroundings.
 Go ahead, I’ll wait.